#024: Microwave Radiation Affects the Heart

 We know that pace makers can malfunction if they are exposed to interfering microwave frequencies and people with pace makers are told to stay away from microwave ovens and other microwave emitting devices.
 The newer pace makers have shielding to prevent interference.
 But the human heart comes without a shield.
 So it is not only the child or adult with a pace maker that needs to be careful about their exposure to microwaves, all of us need to be aware that this radiation may affect the heart.

 This concept is supported by the early research on microwave radiation.
 Cardiovascular problems seem to be common among microwave workers.
-In a previous pick of the week (#22: A Very Important Symposium), Healer (1970) stated that:
+In (#22: A Very Important Symposium), Healer (1970) stated that:

 “In the interest of occupational hygiene, many Soviet investigators (and at least one U.S. researcher) have recommended that cardiovascular abnormalities be used as screening criteria to exclude people from occupations involving radio-frequency exposures.”

 Glotova, KV, Sadchikova MN.
 1970.
 Development and clinical course of cardiovascular changes after chronic exposure to microwave irradiation, Effect of Microwave Irradiation, Arlington, VA, Joint Publication Research Service, (JPRS 51238), 3 pp. Click here to download pdf of study.

 The authors of this publication were with the Institute of Labor Hygiene and Occupational Diseases, USSR Academy of Medical Sciences, Moscow.
 This is just one in a series of study from the Soviet Union that examines the effect of microwave radiation on the nervous and cardiovascular system.
 My comments are in square brackets [ ].